appgardenstudios/hyaline/www/content/documentation/how-to/use-hyaline-from-scratch.md

 ---
-title: "How To: Use Hyaline Solo (Advanced)"
+title: "How To: Use Hyaline From Scratch (Advanced)"
-description: "Configure and run Hyaline solo without using the GitHub App."
+description: "Configure and run Hyaline from scratch without using the GitHub App."
-purpose: Document how to run Hyaline solo without using the GitHub App
+purpose: Document how to run Hyaline from scratch without using the GitHub App
 ---
 ## Purpose
-Run Hyaline solo without using the GitHub App
+Run Hyaline from scratch without using the GitHub App

 ## Prerequisite(s)
 - [Go Toolchain Installed](https://go.dev/) if building from scratch (version 1.24+)